itsDZhang/Stock-Market-Analysis/README.md

 # Stock Market Analysis

 Using pandas to get stock information, visualize different aspects of it, and analyze the risk of a stock from previous performance history.
-Then predicting using Monte Carlo Method

 Info that would be visualized